hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/intro-1.rst

 Low-order FEM is inefficient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adaptive low-order finite element methods are inefficient, and practitioners
-are rightfully skeptical about them.
-The main reason is their slow
-(algebraic) convergence rate that makes large computations virtually freeze.
-This is shown in the following graph that compares typical convergence rates
+Many practitioners are skeptical about using adaptive FEM because adaptivity can
+slow down and after some time virtually freeze a computation.
+The reason is that
+in conventional, algebraically-convergent FEM such as linear or quadratic, one needs to add more
+and more degrees of freedom to decrease the error.
+In fact the number of DOF needs
+to grow **exponentially** if the error is to decrease linearly.
+This phenomenon is
+problem-independent and it is due to poor approximation properties of low-order elements.
+In contrast to this, adaptive *hp*-FEM achieves linear decrease of error by adding degrees of freedom
-of adaptive FEM with linear elements, adaptive FEM with quadratic elements, and
+**linearly**.
+The different convergence rates of adaptive FEM with linear and quadratic
-adaptive *hp*-FEM:
+elements, and adaptive *hp*-FEM is shown below.
+Note that
+on the log-log scale, the slope of the convergence curve tells the convergence rate
+of the method.
+If the slope is constant then the method converges algebraically.

 .. figure:: intro/conv_dof.png
    :align: center